google/devops-governance/examples/guardrails/gitlab/skunkworks/.gitlab/workflows/README.md

 | TF_VERSION                     | The terraform version to be used for execution.
 The specified terraform version is downloaded and used for execution for the workflow.                   | 1.3.6                                                                                                           |                                                                                                          |

 ## Overview of the Pipeline stages
-The complete workflow consists of 4 stages and 2 before-script jobs
+The complete workflow contains a parent child pipeline with the parent containing just the trigger stage for each of the environments that passes relevant variables for that environment to the child pipeline which executes the core terraform workflow.
+The child pipeline [workflow](./workflow.yml) has 4 stages and 2 before-script jobs

 * before_script jobs :
     * gcp-auth : creates the wif credentials by impersonating the service account.